 This work was part of the Interactions Gallery at HCI 2015, University of Lincoln.
 The British Human Computer Interaction Conference was held in Lincoln from 13th-17th July and was organised by the University of Lincoln’s Social Computing research centre in partnership with Open Lab at Newcastle University.
 On the opening session a live video-linked discussion with Julian Assange.

-It will be screened in the exhibition “Dark Technology Dark Web” Spektrum Berlin 2017.
+It has been screened in the exhibition “Dark Technology Dark Web” Spektrum Berlin 2017.
 While smart is the keyword of the omni-connection through the internet of things and social media, dark is the state of our relation with the user-oriented technology that operates the data collection of our online choices and issues our privacy and self determination in the web.
 Like never before, we are spectators of an effort of sense-making within the massive amount of data available, which is in urgent need of being interpreted by controversial intelligent machines, such as hackers do when they call them systems of surveillance.
 In this digital space, the Dark Web extends into grey-zone territory: banned by society as a container of illegal activities while serving as a genesis of new subcultures.
 The 3rd Exhibition for this section of Dark Society aims to gather works that unveil these technological dimensions while questioning the ability and necessity for users to stay anonymous, hide their tracks or obfuscate their surrounding systems of surveillance.